-How Ten Thousand Hours helped move internal culture towards change
+How Ten Thousand Hours helped change internal culture

 Kaspersky, a multinational cyber security and anti-virus provider headquartered in Moscow, had a problem.